birds connect seattle logo

 The Neighborhood Bird Project monitors species diversity in urban wildlife habitats of King County through the work of community scientists, and empowering the community to become advocates for wildlife habitat.

-Seattle Bird Collision Monitoring
+Seattle Bird Collision Monitoring Project

-The Seattle Bird Collision Monitoring Project is a community science initiative that aims to better understand and prevent bird window collisions in the Seattle Area.
-Learn more about the project, how it works, and how to participate.
+The Seattle Bird Collision Monitoring Project aims to better understand and prevent bird-window collisions in the Seattle Area.

 Climate Watch